 8. Any party having a complaint against a relevant system operator or TSO in relation to that relevant system operator's or TSO's obligations under this Regulation may refer the complaint to the regulatory authority which, acting as dispute settlement authority, shall issue a decision within two months after receipt of the complaint.
 That period may be extended by two months where additional information is sought by the regulatory authority.
 That extended period may be further extended with the agreement of the complainant.
 The regulatory authority's decision shall have binding effect unless and until overruled on appeal.

 9. Where the requirements under this Regulation are to be established by a relevant system operator that is not a TSO, Member States may provide that instead the TSO be responsible for establishing the relevant requirements.

+10. The technical requirements for EVs are fixed on EC-level according to Type EV.
+If necessary, the relevant TSO should set up requirements for the pooling mechanisms, but not for the EV itself.

 Article 8